 You may be wondering why people would go through all the trouble of clipping and cloning a cannabis plant.
 After all, isn’t it more “natural” to start with high quality seeds?

 While seed propagation may be in line with Mother Nature, there are many advantages to cloning a mother plant.
-Most significantly, clones are more reliable than seeds.
+Most significantly, marijuana clones are more reliable than seeds.
 Since these clones are genetic copies of the original mother plant, cultivators know what to expect in terms of potency, appearance, sex, and growing pattern.
 Using clones from healthy mother plants takes a lot of the guesswork out of growing.
 [Note: even clones of a female mother can actually turn into hermaphrodites when put under too much stress — rare, but worth noting.]

 In addition to reliability, clones are cheaper than seeds.
 Instead of investing in a batch of seeds that may or may not germinate, you can clip clones for free.
 Plus, clones don’t have to go through a germination or seedling stage, which significantly cuts down on growing time.